Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

-Figure \ref {fig:DoD} visualizes the adjoint fields, in terms of the magnitude of adjoint velocity fields, $|\boldsymbol{u}^{\dagger}|$.
-The adjoint fields characterizes the region at an earlier time $t$ that influences the observation at the terminal time $t=T$.
+Figure \ref {fig:DoD} visualizes the adjoint fields in backward time $\tau = T-t$, in terms of the magnitude of adjoint velocity fields, $|\boldsymbol{u}^{\dagger}|$.
+The adjoint fields characterize the region at an earlier time $t$ that influences the observation at the terminal time $t=T$.
 The top row of figure \ref{fig:DoD} displays a single realization from the ensemble.
 The adjoint field is characterized by fine-scale, filamentary structures distributed throughout the domain, reflecting the chaotic nature of the flow, in which infinitesimal perturbations undergo exponential amplification when evolved backward in time.
 This behavior is closely connected to the Lyapunov spectrum of the system, as discussed in \citet{nikitin2018characteristics,wang_wang_zaki_2022}.
 The filament thickness in the adjoint vorticity field is extremely small, consistent with the Kolmogorov length scale governing the smallest dynamically active structures in the flow \citep{du2025vorticity}.
-In contrast, the bottom row shows the ensemble-averaged adjoint fields, using 3000 samples.
+In contrast, the bottom row shows the ensemble-averaged adjoint fields averaged over 3000 realizations of turbulence for the HIT case.
 Here, the chaotic fluctuations cancel out, revealing a smooth core domain of dependence.
 This distinct difference suggests that while the instantaneous sensitivity is dominated by chaotic noise, the underlying physical connection between the terminal observation and the initial state remains deterministic but is obscured by small-scale instabilities --- a typical backward chaotic behavior \citep{eyink2004ruelle}.